serverless/extensions/README.md

 - AWS Kinesis Streaming Data Pipelines
 - MongoDB Atlas Databases

 EXT runs Extensions.
-An Extension is logic for deploying and automating a use-case, encapsulated in a container.
-Thanks to containerization, you can _run_ and _create_ Extensions written in any language, and compose them together via their inputs and outputs.
+An Extension is logic for deploying/automating a use-case, encapsulated in a container.
+Thanks to containerization, you can _use_ and _make_ Extensions written in any language, and compose them together via inputs and outputs.

 Currently, Extensions are configured in `ext.yml`, like this: